LLaVA-VL/LLaVA-NeXT/docs/LLaVA_OneVision_Chat.md

 1. **Human Feedback from [LLaVA-RLHF](https://llava-rlhf.github.io/)**: Real-world human input plays a crucial role in guiding the model toward more intuitive and user-friendly responses.

 2. **AI Feedback from LLaVA-OV’s Self-Generated Responses**: Additionally, the AI's own self-generated feedback allows it to continuously improve and adapt, making this a valuable source for iterative learning.
+[LLaVA-Critic](https://llava-vl.github.io/blog/2024-10-03-llava-critic/) is a utilized as a generalist evaluator to generate the scoring feedback for preference learning

 By experimenting with either of these two forms of feedback, we've been able to significantly enhance LLaVA-OneVision's conversation capabilities, bringing it closer to achieving seamless visual chat interactions in dynamic, real-world environments.